Enhancement Shaman DPS Spec, Builds, and Talents — Shadowlands 9.0.2

-Ice Strike is simply a bad pick in all pre-patch situations.
-The additional active ability and low payoff when cast makes it undesirable, coupled with it cluttering the rotation when compared to passive options.
+Ice Strike is simply a bad pick in all current situations.
+The additional active ability and low payoff when cast makes it undesirable, coupled with it cluttering the rotation when compared to alternatives.

 Tier 3 (Level 30) Talents for Enhancement Shaman